TimidRobot/gacli/README.rst

 VirtualEnv and User Bin
 -----------------------

-The following instructions assume your shell adds ``~/bin`` to your path and that you have virtualenv_ and virtualenvwrapper_ installed.
+This installation method has the following requirements:

+- Your ``PATH`` includes ``~/bin``
+- virtualenv_ Python module is installed
+- virtualenvwrapper_ Python module is installed

+Installation:

 1. Create a new gacli virtualenv and install the gacli python module: ::